Search

 info@catholicactionforum.org

-The full flyer with quotes from Pope Francis at the 2017 Congress HERE
+The full flyer with quotes from Pope Francis’ speeches at the 2017 Congress HERE

 Catholic Action in the Magisterium

-Here you will find the speeches addressed directly to the FIAC on various occasions from 1987.
+Here you can find the speeches addressed directly to IFCA on various occasions from 1987 onwards.

-In this section the speeches of the Popes, after CEVII, addressed to Italian Catholic Action on the occasion of the National Assemblies and to other national CAs.
+In this section the Popes’ speeches, after EVCII, addressed to the Italian Catholic Action on the occasion of National Assemblies and to other national Catholic Action Associations

 How to Start